Generously funded by the Oscar J. Tolmas Charitable Trust

 - Complete and submit an online application.

 Note: A single application initiates consideration for both programs.
 However, only science majors are eligible for CoSURP awards.
 Only one award will be made per student.
-By submitting the application, you will also be considered for the Ronald E. McNair Postbaccalaureate Achievement Program, the Urban Entrepreneurship & Policy Institute, and the Alexis de Tocqueville Project, if you are eligible for any of these programs.
+By submitting the application, you will also be considered for the Ronald E. McNair Postbaccalaureate Achievement Program, the Urban Entrepreneurship & Policy Institute, and the Tocqueville Scholars Program, if you are eligible for any of these programs.

 All recipients will receive the title of "Tolmas Scholar."